IamGPIO/BitHalo-201-204-Bitaxe/README.md

 ***
 ### Anyway...!

+## License

+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details or visit [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+***

 The BitHalo is a daughter board for the Bitaxe (https://bitaxe.org/) and is designed to fix to the rear of the Bitaxe with almost zero technical skill required.
 Every time the Bitaxe submits a share to the pool, a pulse of light is emitted from the BitHalo.